dai175/nd1309-p2-Decentralized-Star-Notary-Service/README.md

 2. If you have suggestions or facing issues, you can log in issue.

+## This token's information
+1. ERC-721 Token Name: StarNotary
+2. ERC-721 Token Symbol: STN
+3. Version of the Truffle and OpenZeppelin used

+    Truffle: v5.0.2

+    OpenZeppelin: v2.3
+4. Token Address on the Goerli Network: 0x35Aef9B620a79B6423433645d02E3EE63f8a492B

 ---

 Do not use the [Old depreacted zipped starter code](https://s3.amazonaws.com/video.udacity-data.com/topher/2019/January/5c51c4c0_project-5-starter-code/project-5-starter-code.zip)